eriqande/wiwa-popgen/README.md

 Universal public domain dedication.

-Note that we include code to download part of a map that was ade with Natural Earth.
+Note that we include code to download part of a map that was made with Natural Earth.
 Free vector and raster map data @ naturalearthdata.com.
 This is all in the public domain.
 Many thanks to its creators for putting it in the public domain.

 ### Exceptions to Public Domain
-This packages includes code that downloads several files derived from differently-licensed materials.
+This package includes code that downloads several files derived from differently-licensed materials.
 These materials are not distributed under the public domain license.
 Specifically:

 *  The files `wibreed_rast.nc` and `wiwinter_rast.nc` are raster files of the range of Wilson's Warblers in the Americas.